Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Introduction

 While at low redshift a specific star formation rate ($\ac{ssfr} = \mathrm{SFR} / \Mstar$) threshold of $\lssfr=-11$ is often used to classify galaxies as star-forming or quiescent \citep[e.g.,][]{Brinchmann_2004, Fontanot_2009_sSFR_cut}, the evolving \ac{ms} can be used at higher redshift to define a threshold for quiescence to account for the generally higher \ac{sfr} at earlier cosmic times.
 However, since robust \ac{sfr} estimates require unbiased \ac{sfr} tracers rarely available over large, mass-limited samples, especially at high redshift the quiescent vs. star-forming classification of galaxies is often done by means of observed or restframe colors that are able to separate quiescent and star-forming galaxies accounting for the impact of dust attenuation \citep[e.g.,][]{Daddi_2004_BzK, Williams_2009, Arnouts_2013_NUVrK, Ilbert_2013}.
 At higher redshift increasing photometric uncertainties lead to larger uncertainties on the classification and to potentially strong contamination of quiescent samples by star-forming sources that may bias derived properties of quiescent galaxies.
 Additionally, quiescent samples at high redshift contain a larger fraction of relatively young sources that would be classified as post-starburst galaxies at lower redshift \citep[e.g.,][]{Whitaker_2012, Marchesini_2014, Merlin_2018, Maltby_2018, Lustig_2021, Deugenio_2020_letter}.
 As shown in some studies \citep[e.g.,][]{Merlin_2018, Schreiber_2018_NIR_spec_3z4, Forrest_2020_survey_rapid_SF_and_quenching_early_universe} a potentially significant population of such young quiescent galaxies might be missed by using standard photometric classification criteria.

 The comparison of galaxy properties in observations and simulations allows a more detailed investigation and improvement of our theoretical understanding of the evolution of galaxies, at the same time enhancing our capabilities of interpreting observations disentangling different aspects.
-Indeed, the discovery of massive quiescent galaxies in the early Universe has shown a tension with simulations that predicted too low quiescent fractions at the time \citep[e.g.,][]{Straatman_2014_quiescent_galaxy_population_z4, Glazebrook_2017, Schreiber_2018_NIR_spec_3z4, Merlin_2019_quiescent_galaxies_at_dawn_of_universe, Guarnieri_2019_z4_galaxy_candidates, Alcalde-Pampliega_2019_zlarger3_galaxies, Forrest_2020_one_massive_galaxy_z3.5}.
-It has been shown that this problem might at least partly be solved by better physical descriptions of \acp{agn} which can quench star formation and eject gas from the host galaxy. \ac{agn} feedback could increase the fraction of quiescent galaxies to approach agreement with observations and is potentially also an important contribution for morphological evolution \citep[e.g.,][]{McCarthy_2011_AGN_feedback_overcooling_solution, Dubois_2016_morphology_AGN_feedback, Remus_2017_morphology_feedback, Kaviraj_2017_Horizon_AGN_noAGN, Weinberger_2018_AGN_feedback_effect_TNG}.
+Indeed, the discovery of massive quiescent galaxies at high redshift has shown a tension with simulations that predicted too low quiescent fractions \citep[e.g.,][]{Straatman_2014_quiescent_galaxy_population_z4, Glazebrook_2017, Schreiber_2018_NIR_spec_3z4, Merlin_2019_quiescent_galaxies_at_dawn_of_universe, Guarnieri_2019_z4_galaxy_candidates, Alcalde-Pampliega_2019_zlarger3_galaxies, Forrest_2020_one_massive_galaxy_z3.5}, and recent James Webb Space Telescope observations have revealed even higher number densities of quiescent galaxies at high redshift than found before \citep[][]{Carnall_2022_JWST_Q_galaxies}.
+In trying to mitigate discrepancies in quiescent fractions at high redshift from observations and simulations, an important role is played by better physical descriptions of \acp{agn} which can quench star formation and eject gas from the host galaxy. \ac{agn} feedback could increase the fraction of quiescent galaxies to approach agreement with observations and is potentially also an important contribution for morphological evolution \citep[e.g.,][]{McCarthy_2011_AGN_feedback_overcooling_solution, Dubois_2016_morphology_AGN_feedback, Remus_2017_morphology_feedback, Kaviraj_2017_Horizon_AGN_noAGN, Weinberger_2018_AGN_feedback_effect_TNG, Fontanot_2020_AGN_in_simulations}.
 In addition, the number of resolution elements in hydrodynamical simulations has increased significantly in recent years, allowing simulations with larger volume and higher resolution to investigate spatially resolved properties of galaxies \citep[e.g.,][]{Genel_2014_galaxy_populations_cosmic_time_resolution_evolution}.